We all have expectations of the people in our lives, but some people take it to the next level.

 4. “I’m disappointed in you.”

-Unless you’re talking to a child you’re responsible for, this phrase is pretty condescending.
+Unless you’re talking to a child you’re responsible for, this line is pretty condescending.
 It assumes you have the right to judge someone else’s actions against your personal standards.
 It’s the verbal equivalent of a head shake and can make people feel like they’re constantly falling short.

 5. “You’re not trying hard enough.”

 Who made you the effort police?
-This phrase ignores that people have different capacities and challenges.
+This ignores that people have different capacities and challenges.
 What looks like slacking to you might be someone’s best effort.
 It’s demoralising and fails to consider the unseen struggles people might be facing.

 6. “If you loved me, you’d…”

 Love isn’t about jumping through hoops to meet demands.
-This phrase is manipulative and puts unfair conditions on affection.
+This is manipulative and puts unfair conditions on affection.
 It turns love into a bargaining chip and can make people feel like their feelings are constantly being questioned.

 7. “You always/never…”